-- Discovery Science and Technology to address national needs such as: - Nuclear and particle physics to gain a deeper understanding of matter, energy, space, and time; - Recognized strengths in advanced materials, catalysis, bioenergy, environmental systems, and climate to put the U.S. on a path to a net-zero economy; - Advanced computer science, applied math, data science, and computational science to transform scientific discovery at BNL's facilities and enhance its science programs. - Advanced and emerging technology with demonstrated strengths in instrumentation, magnet, accelerator, and laser S&T; - Transformational user facilities that position the Laboratory and the Nation for continued leadership roles in science and technology.
-These facilities are enabled by advanced accelerator science and technology; - Application of the results of BNL's discovery science to address emerging opportunities, including clean energy solutions, isotopes, national security solutions, and national emergencies.
+- Nuclear and particle physics to gain a deeper understanding of matter, energy, space, and time; - Recognized strengths in advanced materials, catalysis, bioenergy, environmental systems, and climate to put the U.S. on a path to a net-zero economy; - Advanced computer science, applied math, data science, and computational science to transform scientific discovery at BNL's facilities and enhance its science programs. - Advanced and emerging technology with demonstrated strengths in instrumentation, magnet, accelerator, and laser S&T; - Transformational user facilities that position the Laboratory and the Nation for continued leadership roles in S&T. These facilities are enabled by advanced accelerator S&T; - Application of the results of BNL's discovery science to address emerging opportunities, including clean energy solutions, isotopes, national security solutions, and national emergencies.